panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 Open the demo.
 The input field is initialized with `'Unknown'`.

-Type some characters into the input field.
-The text rendered on the screen always stays the same: `'Unknown'`.
-It means that `text` ref *is not updated* when the value of the input field changes.
+Type some characters into the input field... and the text rendered on the screen always stays the same &mdash; `'Unknown'`. `text` ref *is not updated* when the input field changes.

-`:value="text"` data flows in one direction only: from the `text` ref into the input field.
-Typing into the input field, however, doesn't change the `text` ref.
+`:value="text"` makes data flow in one direction only: from the `text` ref into the input field.
+Changing the input field value, however, doesn't change `text` ref.

 In conclusion, `v-model` enables a *two-way* data flow, while `:value` enables a *one-way* data flow.

 ### 2.2 Emulating v-model

-Despite the difference, there's a deep relationship between `:value` and `v-model`.
-The html template:
+Despite the difference, `v-model` can be emulated using `:value` and `@input`:

 ```html
 <input v-model="text" type="text" />